AI4Finance-Foundation/FinGPT/README.md

 ## FinGPT Demos
 * [FinGPT V3 (Updated on 10/12/2023)](./fingpt)

-  * What's new: **Best trainable and inferable FinGPT for sentiment analysis on a single RTX 3090, which even better than GPT-4 and ChatGPT Finetuning.**
+  * What's new: **Best trainable and inferable FinGPT for sentiment analysis on a single RTX 3090, which is even better than GPT-4 and ChatGPT Finetuning.**

   * FinGPT v3 series are LLMs finetuned with the LoRA method on the News and Tweets sentiment analysis dataset which achieve the best scores on most of the financial sentiment analysis datasets with low cost.